nvphelps/Chess/README.md

 Must have java installed already.

-1. Download the classFiles folder in the src from the repository.
+1. Download the classFiles folder from the repository.

 2. Open windows settings menu and go to:
 Time and Lanugage -> Language and region -> Administrative Language Settings -> Change System Locale -> turn on Beta: Use Unicode UTF-8 for worldwide language support